Best Shazam Alternatives for iOS and Android (2026)

 What’s the best option for live music or concerts?

 SoundHound is the strongest concert pick because of its tolerance for noisy environments and the humming feature.
-We confirmed both at a small club show and a backyard cover band: SoundHound matched a hummed riff that even Shazam could not place.
+In loud venues it can match a hummed riff that Shazam fails to place.
 Beatfind also handles loud rooms but lacks the humming fallback.

 Is Apple’s built-in Music Recognition enough on its own?